decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 ```
 {% endraw %}

-The custom type defined above can only have the three possible values listed above.
+The custom type defined above can only hold the three possible values listed above.
 You can then use it, for example, for a variable in the scene state.

 {% raw %}
 ```tsx